 This is by no means exhaustive in the challenges of Spring time grasses, the horse is an individual and an individual solution goes a long way in providing the stewardship that your covenant with your horse requires.

-Fall is here and for those that vaccinate your horses, this would be the time to boost the immune system with increased Equine Challenge™ Probiotic or Equine Challenge™ Probiotic Blast use.
+For those that vaccinate your horses in the Spring and Fall, this would be the time to boost the immune system with increased Equine Challenge™ Probiotic or Equine Challenge™ Probiotic Blast use.
 At Equine Challenge™ we recommend 2-3 weeks prior and 2-3 weeks after vaccinations.
 Whether you know it or not, vaccinations will stress your horse’s immune system and typically more than one vaccination is given at the same time.
 It is not uncommon to see horses go off their feed, demonstrate loose stools/diarrhea or just have that weary look.